 Catherine Sinclair

-The final panel of _shift 2023 was chaired by Chris Hines and featured two young founders of analytics-driven companies, and Catherine Sinclair, a Northumbria University KTP Associate and Specialist Net Zero Architect of SPACE Architects.
-Find the panel discussion below alongside Catherine's interview answers:
+The final panel of _shift 2023 was chaired by Chris Hines and featured two young founders of analytics-driven companies, and Catherine Sinclair, Specialist Net Zero Architect of SPACE Architects.

 "We need to make sure that technological advancements are available to all.
 We must ensure there is the necessary training available for accessible software so that it can be implemented and adopted company-wide"